tobua/instl/README.md

 Ignore connecting during startup and then go to the `Remote` tab and click connect.
 Add your GitHub account, which will automatically connect when you're already logged in in the browser.
 Generate a SSH key and `Save`.
 If cloning the repositories in the `Remote` tab doesn't work go back to `Preferences` and edit the account by switching the protocol to HTTPS, this will keep the key to commit but clone in SourceTree without issues.

+In order to be able to use the generated SSH key also from Terminal make sure to checkout repositories with SSH.

 #### Prevent Sourcetree package-lock Lag

 The package-lock file is generated automatically, but due to it's size and the often huge amount of changes